 Editing existing package is performed via the same package editor page with the same interface elements as when creating a new package.

-For a package that imports manually uploaded CSV files, you can quickly re-upload new files in the following way: on the package details page, on the Model tab, click Reload Source.
-Then browse to the necessary file and upload it.
+For packages that import manually uploaded CSV files, there is another option available.
+You can update an old CSV file with a new one by clicking Reload.
+In the opened window, browse to the necessary file and upload it.
 Note that this file must have the same columns as the previous one.
 Otherwise, you may need to edit a task and reconfigure the mapping.